Skip to main content

 CAPE and CIN

 Figure \(\PageIndex{1}\) is a Stüve Diagram of air temperature, represented by a black line on the right, dew point temperature, represented by a black line on the left, and parcel temperature, represented by a red line taken from a weather balloon launch over Dallas-Fort Worth International Airport at 0000 UTC (6 pm local time) on May 20, 2019.
 In this figure, a layer of CIN, where the air parcel is cooler than the surrounding atmosphere, exists between 750 mb and 600 mb, and a layer of CAPE, where the air parcel is warmer than the surrounding atmosphere, exists between 600 mb and approximately 160 mb.
 In this case, if a parcel of air were “pushed” to the 600 mb pressure level, it would quickly rise on its own.
-Situations like this are ideal for the formation of Severe Weather, including Tornadoes, Hail, High Winds, Severe Lightning, and all the other interesting weather phenomena.
+Situations like this are ideal for the formation of severe weather, including Tornadoes, Hail, High Winds, severe lightning, and other interesting weather phenomena.
 Indeed, the Storm Prediction Center issued a “High Risk” alert for the Dallas area on this particular day, and the region experienced several tornadoes.

 Figure \(\PageIndex{1}\): Weather Balloon collected temperature (right-black line), dew point (left-black line), and calculated air parcel (red line) data for Dallas-Fort Worth International airport at 0000 UTC on May 21, 2019 (6 pm local time on May 20, 2019).
 (CC BY-NC 4.0; Larry Oolman via University of Wyoming).
-Alternative description of image.
+Alternative description of the image.

-Let's try to determine atmospheric stability and tornado potential for another location using a similar upper-air plot.
+Let us determine atmospheric stability and tornado potential for another location using a similar upper-air plot.
 Figure \(\PageIndex{2}\) shows a Stüve Diagram plot of weather balloon data and calculated parcel temperatures (red line) from Topeka, Kansas, at 0000 UTC on May 29, 2019, which corresponds to 6 pm local time on May 28, 2019.
 Using this information, let's answer the following questions.

-1. According to Figure \(\PageIndex{2}\), a layer of CIN ____ is present between 950 mb and approximately 700 mb over Topeka, Kansas, at 0000 UTC on May 28.
+1. According to Figure \(\PageIndex{2}\), a layer of CIN _____ present between 950 mb and approximately 700 mb over Topeka, Kansas, at 0000 UTC on May 28.

 1. is